google/WebFundamentals/src/content/en/updates/2015/10/devtools-digest-reordering-tabs.md

 Re-order DevTools tabs which ever way suits you best; see exactly where framework events were bound and block network requests to see which third party scripts slow you down.

-## Better Panel Navigation: Console on #2, Tab Reordering and Nifty Underlines
+## Better panel navigation: console on #2, tab reordering and nifty underlines

 After investigating which areas of DevTools are used the most, it became clear that the full-screen Console panel didn’t deserve the last position in the main tab bar.
 As second-most used panel, *it’s now the second tab*.
 This especially matters on lower resolutions when we can’t show all tabs at once.